andy-goryachev-oracle/Test/doc/RichTextArea/RichTextAreaDiscussion.md

 ## Should JEP list all the attributes declared in StyleAttrs?

-ag: I think providing a complete list in the JEP has some value, even though the full information is present in the javadoc.
+AG: I think providing a complete list in the JEP has some value, even though the full information is present in the javadoc.